 - It actually ages you faster.
 And it shows up on your skin resembling the plague for some.

-- And then it does its thing and makes you come back for more, because either you don’t know any better, or because you crave it so bad you can’t help yourself.
+- And then it does its thing and makes you come back for more like that narcissistic ex-boyfriend, because either you don’t know any better, or because you crave it so badly you can’t help yourself.

 I’ve been on the addiction side of it.
-I actually call myself a ‘recovered sugar addict’ because I’ve been through the severe cravings, complete lack of control around it, tolerance of it, and physical withdrawals.
+I actually call myself a ‘recovered sugar addict’ because I’ve been through the severe cravings, complete lack of control around it, tolerance of it (needing more and more to get the same effect), and physical withdrawals.

-The truth I found was that it was wrecking nearly everything.
+The truth I found was that sugar was wrecking nearly everything in my life whether directly or indirectly.
+That’s the power of food.

-Thankfully I had some moments of complete clarity to be able to, firstly, recognize I had a problem, and secondly, create a plan of action to get off it for good.
+Thankfully I had some moments of complete clarity combined with nutrition education and deep dives into current research to be able to, firstly, recognize I had a problem, and secondly, create a plan of action to get off it for good.

-✨ There were 3 major things that helped me to truly cut the sugar out of my life:
+✨ There were 4 major things that helped me to truly cut the sugar out of my life (ultimately what I lovingly call ‘Sugar Deprogramming’: